on this page

 There are call services for people who are deaf, have hearing loss or speech disability.
 You can use the National Relay Service to call us.
 Go to the National Relay Service website and find the call service best suited for you.
 If you need assistance, contact the National Relay Service Helpdesk.

 We also provide a free direct-call TTY service for people who are deaf, have hearing loss or a speech disability.
 To use this service, you can call us on 1800 810 586.
 A tele-typewriter phone is required to access this service.

-Our website meets the Australian Government standard under the Disability Discrimination Act 1992.
+Our website meets the standards under the Disability Discrimination Act 1992.
 Read about accessibility.